We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Klean Athlete is also certified by NSF International, an organization that tests supplements to ensure that they meet specific standards for quality and safety.

-Thorne Research is one of the few supplement companies certified by the Therapeutic Goods Administration (TGA), which is the government agency responsible for regulating the safety of supplements in Australia.
+Thorne Research is one of the few supplement companies certified by the Therapeutic Goods Administration, the government agency responsible for regulating the safety of supplements in Australia.

 This high quality supplement contains 135 mg of magnesium per serving and is formulated with a blend of magnesium citrate and magnesium malate to support better sleep.